jonathan-r-jones/Composable-Batch-Files/README.md

 ## Most Batch Files Are A Mess

 Many batch files I've seen in the wild are pretty messy.
 They are often quite long and not well structured.
-I know this partly because I've written hundreds like them.
+I know this partly because I've written hundreds of them.
 I wrote batch files for years that were a mess.
 I like to think I'm a little better now.

 For Example, I googled "typical batch file" and this was the first hit: